rydmike/flex_color_picker/README.md

 If you only have one picker enabled, there is no sliding segment (tab) control shown that will allow you to switch between different color picker types.
 That would be pointless, since there is only one color picker.
-If all pickers are disabled, the Material primary color picker will still shown.
+If all pickers are disabled, the Material primary color picker will be shown.

 If all other features are disabled (by default they are not), the screenshot below represents an example of a bare-bones **minimum picker**, showing only the main colors of the Material primary colors.
 If other defaults are OFF,